 Converting Metric Measurement in Word Problems

-Students will be able to solve multi-step word problems that require converting metric units (involving whole number and decimals).
+Students will be able to solve multi-step word problems that require converting metric units (involving whole numbers and decimals).

 - Pass out metric rulers, one per student.